Mythical-Github/shoal/README.md

 - Username selection (only applicable for Plutonium games)
 - Utility Buttons
 - Automatic game running, with configureable delay

-### App Details:
-- **Made for Windows Terminal**: The app is designed for Windows Terminal but also works in the standard command prompt.
-- **Font Size**: Designed for font size **8**.
-Future versions will adjust the font size automatically.
-- **Platform Support**: Currently tested on **Windows**, with future plans for atleast modern Ubuntu and Debian Linux installs.
-- **Other**: Currently only supports Plutonium's **LAN** mode, if possible, I will change this in the future.
-Currently token generation is all that is left to do this.

 ### Join the Discord